Evolutionary-Intelligence/SwarmIntelligence-A-Modern-Perspective-SIAMP/ACO.md

 ## A History of ACO

-Inspired by coordinated interations of ants.
+Inspired by coordinated interations of ants ("allelomimesis").
 The ACO was published for the first time in the Artificial Life conference called ECAL (now as ALife).

 ## Reference